 The census is undertaken annually and involves two site based counts: one in the autumn and one in the spring.
 The spring total is used for the population estimate.
 Counters record the number of birds present at a site and also the age structure of the flock, which involves recording the number of young (first-winter) birds present in the flocks, as well as brood sizes (i.e. the sizes of family groups).

-Dates of the census are posted on our GSMP network page.
+Dates of the census are posted on our GSMP survey dates page.

 Counters who are interested in taking part in the census must be confident in the identification of Greenland White-fronted Geese and have reasonable experience in counting birds.
 Some knowledge of aging geese may also necessary for sites where age assessments are undertaken.

 It is an annual census that consists of two counts on pre-determined dates: one in autumn and one in spring.
 The census covers the whole of Ireland, the majority of Scotland (excludes some eastern and southeastern counties), northeastern England, Lancashire and parts of west and north Wales.